Sector Development Archives - ISO-BEA

 Who Can Apply

-For Indigenous screen-based creatives.
+For Indigenous screen-based creatives

 Description

-Supports travel for festival and market attendance, conferences, community engagement, training opportunities, and artistic screen-based collaboration across Canada and internationally.
+For project related activities or professional development opportunities that require travel, including festival and market attendance, conferences, community engagement, training opportunities, and artistic screen-based collaboration across Canada and internationally.

 Key Dates